-Tutorials - Exposure Blending
+Tutorials - Exposure Blending in Photoshop

 The third video is about blending moving water, in this case a waterfall.
-A major part of this video is also the blending of moving leaves and branches and how I get in parts from different ISO shots to freeze motion in those areas.
+A major part of this video is also the digital blending of moving leaves and branches and how I get in parts from different ISO shots to freeze motion in those areas.
 In Blending and cleaning sunny photos I show how I blend a photo with the sun in the frame and also the - in this case - difficult cleanup of lens flares and water blotches.

 As wrap up I have a final video, where I take you along an exposure blending of a photo I shot in Milford Sound.
 Here I no longer explain the different steps.
 It's recorded in a timelapse manner (3-times the speed), but it will be easy to follow along after watching the first four videos.
-This video is kind of a summary of the techniques I showed.
+This video is kind of a summary of the techniques I showed before.
 As video two it contains a combination of exposure blending and focus stacking.

 This tutorial is targeting the advanced photoshop user.
 I assume that you are already familiar with luminosity masks and their creation.
 If not I recommend watching my old Start2Finish tutorial first.
 I'll be also using Tony Kuypers Actions Panel a lot for loading luminosity masks.
 While you might be able to follow along with just having an action to create luminosity masks, I strongly recommend buying the TK Actions Panel, if you're serious about post processing of Landscape Photos.
 It makes things a lot easier.